Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Results and discussion

 First, as reported in Ref.~\cite{STPhonIS} for a ST phononic crystal, the temporal modulation enables the excitation of the interface state from frequencies shifted in multiples of $\Omega$ thanks to the frequency conversion processes occurring at each boundary.
 This is confirmed by the appearance of a second-order transmission peak at $\omega^{\text{S}}_r - \Omega$ in Fig.~\ref{fig:int_states}(h)-(i) highlighted by a vertical line.
 To understand why this frequency conversion only happens for spatial slabs, we again put our attention on the conservation law for each boundary: conservation of the incident lab-frame frequency $\omega$ implies that an incoming plane wave excites all the modes of the band structure that lay in the horizontal line defined by a given $\omega_0$, whereas conservation of $\omega'$ implies exciting all the modes laying in a diagonal line with slope equal to $c_g$ \cite{UnVelSTcrys}.
 As a consequence, once we fold each mode into the BZ by shifting them an integer number of reciprocal vectors $\mathbf{p}$, we find that the spatial boundary excites an infinite number of modes inside the BZ with frequencies that differ an integer number of $\Omega$ with respect to $\omega_0$ \cite{FreqConvCaloz}.
 However, for the ST boundary, each mode along the diagonal line folds back into the same mode inside the BZ, such that we can only excite one truly distinct mode inside the material, explaining why we do not observe frequency conversion in this configuration.
 We have verified this by means of our semi-analytical scattering matrix formalism, which allows us to study the mode decomposition of the scattered fields, as well as the fields inside the slabs (see SI).

 Second, the amplification of the transmitted wave can be clearly observed by the horizontal bands of transmittance larger than one in Fig.~\ref{fig:int_states}(g), together with Fig.~\ref{fig:int_states}(i) where most part of the transmission spectrum present $T(\omega) > 1$, highlighting the broadband nature of this effect.
 Within our framework, we can identify frequency conversion processes as the underlying mechanism behind the amplification.
 Indeed, as shown in the SI, the permittivity encountered by the wave at the second and third interfaces determines whether higher-frequency modes are created in the scattering processes.
 For a given size of the slab, this condition is satisfied depending on the modulation velocity, explaining the periodic character of the amplification.
-Moreover, the amplification increases with $c_g$, since the wave experiences more modulation cycles while traversing the finite slab.
+Moreover, the amplification increases with $c_g$, since the wave experiences more modulation cycles while traversing the finite slab\acd{, allowing for a larger energy transfer from the temporally modulated medium to the wave}.
 In contrast, this effect is absent at ST boundaries, where frequency conversion does not occur.
-Crucially, this mechanism enables amplification even in the subluminal regime, without the need for the opening of a momentum gap as in photonic time crystal \cite{PhotonLoc}.
+Crucially, this mechanism enables amplification even in the subluminal regime, without the need for the opening of a momentum gap as in PTC\acd{s} \cite{PhotonLoc}\acd{, facilitating potential experimental realizations with a reduced modulation speed.}

 Finally, we plot in Fig.~\ref{fig:int_states}(j) the interface state excited by an incoming plane wave of frequency $\omega^\mathrm{S}_r$ considering a modulation velocity $c_g = 0.3 c_0$.
-As we can see, although the overall intensity profile presents a similar spatial structure to Fig.~\ref{fig:int_states}(e), the peak of the field's intensity remains pinned at the static interface, and the state does not propagate without perturbation along the boundary, in contrast to the ST boundary case.\\
+As we can see, although the overall intensity profile presents a similar spatial structure to Fig.~\ref{fig:int_states}(e), the peak of the field's intensity remains pinned at the static interface, and the state does not propagate without perturbation along the boundary, in contrast to the ST boundary case.